SydneyDanger/machine-learning-zoomcamp/cohorts/2023/03-classification/homework.md

 * `highway MPG`,
 * `city mpg`

+We'll keep working with the `MSRP` variable as well, and we'll transform it to a classification task.

 ### Data preparation

 * Select only the features from above and transform their names using next line: